bartbutenaers/Node-RED-Tailscale-Tutorial/docs/reverse_proxy.md

 # Caddy as reverse proxy

-Node-RED uses an ExpressJs webserver for its web application, which runs on top of a NodeJs javascript application server.
+Node-RED uses an ***ExpressJs webserver*** for its web application, which runs on top of a NodeJs javascript application server.
 The Node-RED web application (inclusive the logon screen) will be served by that webserver:

 ![image](https://github.com/bartbutenaers/Node-RED-security-basics/assets/14224149/d9a536ef-f08a-4742-ac82-b49cc768edb7)

-This means that a hacker - via your logon screen - will arrive on your webserver, where he will be blocked due to incorrect credentials.
-But he arrived very close to your Node-RED system on your Raspberry Pi already!
+This means that a hacker will arrive on your webserver, where he will get to see your Node-RED logon screen.
+Of course he needs to guess your username and password.
+But be aware that as this moment he already arrived very close to your Node-RED system on your Raspberry Pi!

-As soon as a hacker has access to the Node-RED logon page, he can exploit the security vulnerabilities of your NodeJs/ExpressJs/Node-RED system.
+As soon as a hacker has access to the Node-RED logon page, he can exploit the ***security vulnerabilities*** of your NodeJs/ExpressJs/Node-RED system.
 All these 3 levels work great, but their main target is not security!
 Moreover all these levels depend heavily on third-party libraries as dependencies.
 And these libraries again depend on other libraries, resulting in a large dependency tree.
 If one of these dependencies contains a security vulnerability, then hackers will exploit it to hack your system.
 Like the following cartoon explains very clearly:

 ![image](https://github.com/bartbutenaers/Node-RED-security-basics/assets/14224149/ec1a5528-932c-4a3a-b613-67838ebd9069)